marianpekar/Cardamom.js/docs/index.md

 ## Getting

-In this section you can find methods that return sum of values of all cards in object, value or color of card in object at index or random card index for instance.
+In this section you can find methods that return sum of values of all cards in object, value or color of card in object at specified index or random card index for example.

 ### Cardamom.GetSumOfValues(obj)